 "Hope I didn't do that," Phil says, watching as Clint observes him for a moment, ears still flicking, and then determinedly squirms his way into the non-existent space between Phil's butt and the back of the seat.
 He yowls when Phil tries to fish him back out so Phil gets out his paperwork instead, and ignores the warm, trembling lump between the small of his back and the seat.

 When they get to SHIELD HQ, Clint claws his way up Phil's back and Phil bemusedly bends his arm as Clint nudges his head around Phil's waist and tucks himself up there.
 Phil takes it the only place he thinks will help: Medical.
 "I need to know if he's chipped," says Phil.
 He tries to put Clint down on one of the medical beds and Clint cries at him.
-Phil may have internally wibbled.
+Phil internally wibbles.
 He sits down on the bed himself instead, adjusting the pillows against his back and letting himself feel amused as the doctors stare at him.
 “Well?”

 A junior doctor steps up, a little scanner in her hand.
 “I can do it.”